 Mackey Mitchell Architects, Turnerbatson, and a talented group of consultants worked with The University of Alabama to design a state-of-the-art residential experience for freshmen women.
-The new hall will replace an existing ten-story residential tower and will be the third incarnation of Tutwiler Hall, providing 1,284 beds comprised mainly of double-occupancy semi-suites.
-At 365,000 SF, there will be ample amenities to promote student success, including social lounges, clubhouses, fitness rooms, collaboration rooms, retail dining, and specialized facilities for hobbies and special interests.
+The new hall replaces an existing ten-story residential tower and will be the third incarnation of Tutwiler Hall, providing 1,284 beds comprised mainly of double-occupancy semi-suites.
+At 365,000 SF, there are ample amenities to promote student success, including social lounges, clubhouses, fitness rooms, collaboration rooms, retail dining, and specialized facilities for hobbies and special interests.
 With student safety paramount, the new hall also includes an ICC-500 rated storm shelter capable of protecting over 1,400 occupants.

 With 1,284 beds, a primary design challenge became managing the scale of the building.
 From the outside, it needed to fit seamlessly into Alabama’s historic Georgian campus.
 Identifying an organizing concept and appropriate massing became the focuses of early design studies so that the building would appear much smaller from most vantage points and to establish lines and proportions befitting the architectural style.
 From the inside, it was critical for each student to feel at ease and at home and not be overwhelmed by the building size.
 The University worked with students to refine multiple full-scale unit mockups until every detail was just right.
 The team also used virtual reality simulation to test light patterns, prominent views, and wayfinding concepts.